 - Little Pink Wardrobe

 - Simcha Gallery

-Definitely the place to come birthday/Christmas presents (or a game of ping pong!)
+Definitely the place to come for birthday/Christmas presents (or a game of ping pong!)

 3. Briggate Market

 This market happens on the 1st and 3rd Sunday of every month.
 The food here looked amazing (notably a lot of cake!).
-I was in need of something quite hearty so I settled on a homemade sausage bap for lunch.
-It was awesome!
+I was in need of something quite hearty, so I settled on a homemade sausage bap for lunch.
+It was delicious!
 I was good in that I held off on the cake, but I may not be so strong next time!

 A sneak peek at some of the produce!